krabobmkd/boopsiwizard/README.md

 ## IMPORTANT PRE-REQUESITES

 Correct BOOPSI includes are missing in most old compilers installations, which have their os-include dirs back from OS3.0 times.
-As BOOPSI were updated with recent Amiga OS3.2.x NDK, after installing a compiler you will have to follow the instuctions (basically add or replace some files in include/:
+As BOOPSI were updated with recent Amiga OS3.2.x NDK, after installing a compiler you will have to follow the instructions (basically add or replace some files in include/:

 https://developer.amigaos3.net/article/12-ndk-setup-sasc-compiler